frederikwilde/qradient/README.md

 Also, fast optimization is facilitated by efficient gradient calculations, something that cannot be done on a physical quantum device.

 ## status of development
-This package is under development and many components are far from optimal.
-Future versions will be code-breaking.
+This package is currently not being developed any further.
+To work with a stable version, check out one of the tags.

 ## installing the package (recommendation)
 1) Clone this repository.